 Take the soldiers as an example.
 Most of the young recruits are rebellious, unfocused 18-year-olds.
-But after 10 weeks of basic training, they become disciplined.
+But after ten weeks of basic training, they become disciplined.

 Self-esteem is your overall assessment of your worth as a person.

-Having high self-esteem gives you strengths that will override aspects of shyness, anxiety and pessimism.
+High self-esteem gives you strengths that will override shyness, anxiety, and pessimism.

 People with high self-esteem feel good about themselves and what they offer.

-They are more optimistic and are more able to tolerate uncertainty, discomfort and rejection.
+They are more optimistic and can tolerate uncertainty, discomfort, and rejection.